Condition

 Most patients notice improvement in 2–3 visits as muscle tension decreases and cervical mobility improves.
 The full course of 6 visits is designed to resolve the underlying structural problem so headaches don’t return.

-If you complete all 6 visits, follow the home protocol, and don’t experience a meaningful improvement in your ability to function without headaches — the next two visits are on us.
-No asterisks.
-No awkward conversations.
-No fine print.
+If you complete all 6 visits, follow the home protocol, and still cannot function with fewer or less intense headaches, the next two visits are on us.

 Ready to stop managing headaches?